Prag8855/aab/content/guides/work-visa.md

 - **[[Blue Card]]**
     For skilled workers with a university degree, or IT specialists without a degree.
 There is a minimum salary.
 You can get the Blue Card faster than a work visa.[^47] With a Blue Card, you also get [permanent residence](/glossary/Niederlassungserlaubnis) faster. - [How to apply](/guides/blue-card)
-- **"Westbalkanregelung" work visa**
-    For citizens of {{ BESCHV_26_2_COUNTRIES }}.
-You can get a work visa for any job.
-No special skills or professional training needed.[^38]
 - **[[Working Holiday Visa]]** and **[[Youth Mobility Visa]]**
-    Lets you work in Germany for 1 year.
+    Work in Germany for 1 year.
 No minimum salary.
 No education required.
 Only for young people from certain countries.
 - **[[Internship visa]]**
     For university students who have an internship in Germany.
 It's valid for up to 6 months.
 - **[[Au pair visa]]**